Virtual Router Redundancy Protocol

 If specified the INTERVAL value provided will be treated as milliseconds and not seconds.

-Sub-second time values can only be utilized if VRRPv3 is used.
+Sub-second time values can only be utilised if VRRPv3 is used.

 Router priority, 255 only if IP owner.